openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 Using a CR enable users to override the default backup configuration.

 By design, the _**No-Config**_ backup approach works _orthogonal_ to the [Cron](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/automated-backups) based method, and not a replacement.
+Therefore, upon applying a `Backup` CR without `name=default`, the _Cron_ based implementation is saving backups on the provided PVC.
+Moreover, if the default `no-config` backups are being enabled (i.e. by applying a `Backup` CR with `name=default`), then backups are being saved on all master nodes at the default `hostPath`.
 However, this method is designed to work on all variants of Openshift (e.g. Single-node and Bare-metal), as well as having backups on all control-plane nodes, for recovering from disaster scenarios.

 ### API Extensions